DataDog/hiring-engineers/walkthrough.md

 Click **Next** to continue.

 ## Connect to your GCP Instance
 You can connect to your new GCP instance using the SSH command.
 First we'll need to update the permissions on our private SSH key.
-Connect to your agent by copying these commands from your Terraform output:
+Connect to your machine by copying these commands from your Terraform output:

 Update the permissions on your private key:
 ```bash